Machairodontinae

+Likely originating in Eurasia during the Middle Miocene, they eventually spread to every continent except Australia and Antarctica.
+Machairodonts were the dominant group of cats and large mammalian predators across Afro-Eurasia and North America during the late Miocene and Early Pliocene, a time when the ancestors of living cats (Felinae sensu lato) were mostly small sized.
+Machairodonts began to decline from the end of the Miocene onwards, which accelerated during the Pleistocene, perhaps as a result of environmental change and consequential changes in prey abundance, competition with large living cat lineages such as the pantherins as well as possibly archaic humans.
+The last species belonging to the genera Smilodon and Homotherium became extinct along with many other large mammals around 12-10,000 years ago as part of the end-Pleistocene extinction event, following human arrival to the Americas at the end of the Late Pleistocene.

 Evolution

 Family Felidae

+Based on mitochondrial DNA sequences extracted from fossils, machairodontines diverged from the ancestors of living cats around 20 million years ago, with the last surviving machairodont genera Homotherium and Smilodon estimated to have diverged from each other about 18 million years ago.

-The Machairodontinae originated in the early or middle Miocene of Africa.
+The Machairodontinae originated in the middle Miocene of Europe.
 The early felid Pseudaelurus quadridentatus showed a trend towards elongated upper canines, and is believed to be at the base of the machairodontine evolution.
 The earliest known machairodont genus is the middle Miocene Miomachairodus from Africa and Turkey.
 Until the late Miocene, machairodontines co-existed at several places together with barbourofelids, archaic large carnivores that also bore long sabre-teeth.

 Traditionally, three different tribes of machairodontines were recognized, the Smilodontini with typical dirk-toothed forms, such as Megantereon and Smilodon, the Machairodontini or Homotherini with scimitar-toothed cats, such as Machairodus or Homotherium, and the Metailurini, containing genera such as Dinofelis and Metailurus.
-However, some have recently regrouped the Metailurini within the other felid subfamily, the Felinae, along with all modern cats.
-The last machairodontine genera, Smilodon and Homotherium, did not disappear until late in the Pleistocene, roughly 10,000 years ago in the Americas.
+However, some in the past have regrouped the Metailurini within the other felid subfamily, the Felinae, along with all modern cats.
+A 2022 phylogenetic study suggests a polyphyletic relationship between Metailurini and Smilodontini, with the genus Paramachairodus being ancestral to both groups.

-Based on mitochondrial DNA sequences extracted from fossils, the lineages of Homotherium and Smilodon are estimated to have diverged about 18 Ma ago.

 The name 'saber-toothed tigers' is misleading.
 Machairodonts were not in the same subfamily as tigers, there is no evidence that they had tiger-like coat patterns, and this broad group of animals did not all live or hunt in the same manner as the modern tiger.
 DNA analysis published in 2005 confirmed and clarified cladistic analysis in showing that the Machairodontinae diverged early from the ancestors of modern cats and are not closely related to any living feline species.

-Saber-tooths also coexisted in many places with conical-toothed cats.
-In Africa and Eurasia, sabertooth cats competed with several pantherines and cheetahs until the early or middle Pleistocene.
-Homotherium survived in northern Europe even until the late Pleistocene.
-In the Americas, they coexisted with the cougar, American lion, American cheetah, and jaguar until the late Pleistocene.
-Saber-toothed and conical-toothed cats competed with each other for food resources, until the last of the former became extinct.
-All recent felids have more or less conical-shaped upper canines.

 Classification

 Phylogeny

-The phylogenetic relationships of Machairodontinae are shown in the following cladogram: